willbreitkreutz/web_mapping_workshop/exercise8_bonus_locate_me.md

 #Congratulations!

 You've made a pretty great start on developing a mapping application and didn't event have to leave the comfort of the browser to do it!

+Time to dig into the [docs and examples](https://www.mapbox.com/mapbox.js/api) and build away!